d3athwarrior/libraryservice/documents/DatabaseDesign.md

 ## Tables
 1. **book**
    Contains the detail of all available books
 2. **app_user**
    1. Choice of name because user is system table in postgres
    2. Will contain detail about all the users of the library
-3. **user_borrowed_book**
+3. **issue**
    This table will contain references to the books a particular user has borrowed.
 This table will also help in identifying how many copies of a book are left.

 ## Table Schema
 1. **book**
    ```
    create table book
    (
-   id            bigint       not null
+   book_id       bigserial
    constraint book_pkey
    primary key,
    author_name   varchar(255),